falkr/ttm4175/pages/howto.md

 # How to Teach a TTM4175 Unit

 This note summarizes guidelines and tips on how to structure and run a unit in this course.
+Ideally, all units are structured similarly to provide a routine to students that reinforces good learning habits.

 # Unit Design